TheGreatSage/dotfiles/README.md

 1. `sagedot` Parses the passed arguments
 1. `lib/sagedot/utils/` Is loaded in order.
-1. `lib/sagedot/setup/` This folder and the following are only loaded when an install takes place.
+1. `lib/sagedot/setup/` This folder and the two following are only loaded when an install takes place.
 1. `lib/sagedot/alpine/` gets loaded after `001-distro.sh` from setup if on alpine.
 Note: this can be destructive.
 See [alpine notes](#alpine-notes).
+1. `lib/sagedot/migrations` This folder is loaded during `010-initialize.sh` for getting the database file set up.
 1. `profile/*.list` files are processed and packages are installed.
 2. `profile/scripts/before/` scripts are checked and ran based on type.
 3. `profile/configs/` config files are copied over.